Dealing with eye strain and headaches when working from home

 • Eat regular meals with plenty of fruits and vegetables

-• Try to relax – dedicate some “me time” to relax and unwind as stress can make headaches worse
+• Try to relax – dedicate some “me time” to unwind as stress can make headaches worse

 • Rearrange your workspace to avoid physical strain on the back, neck and shoulders